rubrikinc/terraform-provider-polaris/docs/data-sources/azure_devops_script.md

 subcategory: ""
 description: |-
-  The polaris_azure_devops_script data source generates the Azure DevOps onboarding scripts for one or more organizations.
-Run the generated script against the Azure DevOps organization to create the Rubrik group, grant the Rubrik service principal read access, and assign a Basic license.
+  The polaris_azure_devops_script data source generates the Azure DevOps onboarding scripts — a bash and a PowerShell variant — for one or more organizations.
+Run the variant that matches your environment against each target organization to create the Rubrik group, grant the Rubrik service principal read access, and assign a Basic license.
   ~> Warning: The Azure AD tenant and service principal referenced by tenant_domain must already be onboarded to RSC for the Azure DevOps use case.
   Reading this data source fails if the tenant has not been onboarded.